hasnocool/war_thunder_camouflage_installer/README.md

 This part is very important!
 If they’re not in the same folder, the app won’t be able to find the database, and it will get confused.
 Think of the `.exe` and `.db` as best friends – they need to be together!

----

-### Step 4: Set the Database in the App

-Currently, the app does not automatically load the database when you run it.
-You will need to manually select the database file:

-1. **Go to the File Menu**: After opening the app, navigate to the "File" menu.
-2. **Set Database Location**: Choose the option to set the database location, and then select the `war_thunder_camouflages.db` file you downloaded earlier.

-Make sure to do this step every time you start the app, as the database does not load automatically yet.

----

-### Step 5: Run the App
+### Step 4: Run the App

 To start the app, simply double-click the `.exe` file.
-It will open up, and after setting the database location (Step 4), it should automatically connect to the database.
+It will open up, and it should automatically connect to the database.

 If everything is in the right place, you’re good to go!

-### Step 6: Install Some Cool Skins!
+### Step 5: Install Some Cool Skins!

 Once the app is running, you can use it to search for, view, and install awesome War Thunder camouflages.
 Just follow the on-screen instructions, and you’ll have cool new skins in no time!